AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/insights-agent.md

 After content is created, learners are enrolled, or completion records are updated, it may take up to 30 minutes for that data to be available in query results.
 If your results appear incomplete or do not reflect recent activity, wait 30 minutes and try your query again.

-**Enrollment and completion data includes both direct and indirect enrollments**
+**Direct and indirect enrollment counts**

-When you query enrollment or completion data for a course or learning path, Insights Agent returns a combined count that includes both direct enrollments (learners enrolled specifically in that course or learning path) and indirect enrollments (learners who accessed the same content as part of another learning path or certification).
-The results do not separate these two enrollment types.
+When you query enrollment or completion data for a course or learning path, Insights Agent distinguishes between direct enrollments (learners enrolled specifically in that course or learning path) and indirect enrollments (learners who accessed the same content as part of a Learning Path or certification).
+If you ask specifically for direct or indirect enrollments, the agent returns the correct count for each type.

+If your query does not specify direct or indirect, the agent may return a combined count.
+To get separated counts, include the distinction explicitly in your query.
+For example: "How many learners are directly enrolled versus indirectly enrolled in the Safety Training course?"

 **Queries submitted in non-Latin scripts are not supported**